 A background paper, which will inform the development of the new specification, was published for the purposes of consultation (November 2013- January 2014).
 A draft of the new specification was published for consultation on 12 March 2015 on the website of the National Council for Curriculum and Assessment (NCCA) at www.ncca.ie .
 A consultation forum was also held on the 12 March.
 The consultation will continue until the end of April 2015.

-It is intended that the new specification will be implemented from September 2016.
+Subject to the outcomes of the consultation, t is intended that the new specification will be implemented from September 2016 at the earliest

 4.2 New Junior Cycle - short course